Preparing for AILET PG 2026? Then you can’t afford to miss the most important Supreme Court judgments delivered in 2025!

 The Supreme Court ruled that it would be against the law and fair selection principles for an employee to seek promotion to a position intended only for direct recruitment.

-Further, the Supreme Court decided it is against the Constitution and the statutory requirements for a government agency to use internal circulars rather than public advertisements to fill a position intended only for direct recruitment.
+Further, the Supreme Court held that it violates the Constitution and the statutory requirements for a government agency to use internal circulars rather than public advertisements to fill a position intended only for direct recruitment.

 For clarity on equal protection before law and judicial interpretations, refer to the explainer on Article 14.